-Transport activity data for passenger-kilometres for cars, motorcycles and buses are estimated for 2018-2019 and are not available for 2020; data for tonne-kilometres for trucks are estimated for 2018 and are not available for 2019-2020.
+Transport activity data for passenger-kilometres for cars, motorcycles and buses are estimated for 2018-2020 and are not available for 2021; data for tonne-kilometres for trucks are estimated for 2018-2021.

 Data for passenger-kilometres for passenger trains (of which metro and light rail) for 2019-2020 and for tonne-kilometres for freight trains from 2012 are country estimates.